-The American Heritage Center is pleased to announce that this collection is newly processed and an online inventory is now available!
+The American Heritage Center is pleased to announce that this collection is processed and an online inventory is available.

 –Emily Christopherson, processing archivist

 JEB was born and raised in Flemington, NJ